Unable to delete issue statuses

 I'm rather sure that the problem is (position -1) where position should be already replaced by the old position value.
 Trying the exact line confirm that Postgresql can't reuse a referential value during an Update command.

-#2 Updated by Mario Moreira almost 10 years ago
+#2 Updated by Mario Moreira about 10 years ago

 No, the problem is not with that statement.
 If you check the log above you see that the error is with the next statement: